bevsxyz/bevsxyz/content/project/parallel-woamm/index.md

 ---
-title: Parallel Enhanced Whale Optimization Algorithm(Parallel WOAmM)
+title: Parallel Enhanced Whale Optimization Algorithm
 summary: Parallel WOAmM is a GPU implementation of the WOAmM metaheuristic optimization algorithm in CUDA.
 tags:
 - Optimization Algorithm